justinh-rahb/filament-mixer/cpp/README.md

 MIT — same as the parent FilamentMixer project.

-The polynomial coefficients were trained on Mixbox outputs.
+The polynomial coefficients were trained against Mixbox outputs as reference targets.
+This repository does not include Mixbox source code, binaries, or data files.
 Mixbox itself is by Sarka Sochorova and Ondrej Jamriska ([scrtwpns.com/mixbox](https://scrtwpns.com/mixbox/)).